sadik-smd/processor-sdk-doc-fork/source/linux/Foundational_Components/Kernel/_Fit_Image_Guide.rst

 """""""""""""""""""""

 FIT Image is a packed structure containing binary blobs and configurations.
-The Kernel FIT Image that we have has Kernel Image, DTB and the DTBOs
+The Kernel FIT image that we have has Kernel Image, DTB and the DTBOs.

 .. ifconfig:: CONFIG_part_family not in ('AM335X_family', 'AM437X_family', 'AM57X_family')